-The Zoner Photo Studio Browser works in many ways similarly to file management in Windows itself.
+The Zoner Photo Studio Browser works like Windows' own file browser in most ways.
 To select pictures, copy and move them via drag and drop, etc., do what you would normally do in Windows.
-You can also use the buttons in the Main toolbar to view files, edit them in the Editor, rotate them, print, etc. The Navigation toolbar shows a visited folder history, a Favorite folder list, and controls for setting sort order and display modes.
-By default, the Custom Toolbar shows editing functions; in the Browser, you can apply these to many photos at once, that is, you can make batch edits.
+You can also use the buttons in the Main toolbar to view files, edit them in the Editor, rotate them, print them, etc. The navigation toolbar shows a visited folder history, a Favorite folder list, and controls for setting sort order and display mode.

-When organizing photos, the best route is sometimes to use a second Browser window.
-To do so, use Workspace | Two Browsers Stacked / Side by Side.
+When organizing photos, the best route is sometimes to use a second Browser.
+To do so, use View | Two Browsers Stacked / Side by Side.
 To switch between Browsers, click within the Browser you wish to switch to.
-The folder listing in the Navigator automatically changes to match this Browser: whatever folder you visit in the Browser automatically becomes selected in the Navigator.
+Whenever you switch Browsers, the Navigator switches highlighted folders to reflect the change.